Call for Proposals

 Submitting a proposal to present an individual paper, or to put a poster up on a designated wall

 If you are submitting a proposal, please note that abstracts need to be in an acceptable (standard) form of written English and, for an individual paper or a poster, should be 150-200 words in length.

 Please check the English very carefully before sending us your abstract, and please make sure you have kept within the word limit.

 Please make sure your abstract is addressing the Conference Theme.
 On the form you may like to start with the words: "This presentation will address the Conference Theme by …"

-In order to make the 2021 APNME a more open and friendly conference, one or two sessions will be conducted in the presenter’s local language (Japanese, Chinese, Korean or Indonesia, and so on) for the sake of presenters and also audience members who are very interested in the topics but have limited English skills.
+In order to make the 2023 APNME a more open and friendly conference, one or two sessions will be conducted in Japanese or in the presenter’s local language, for the sake of presenters and also audience members who are very interested in the topics but have limited English skills.
 However, presenters in these sessions will still need to prepare their PPTs in standard English, and they will have to find translators to translate their presentations into English, and interpreters to translate the audience members’ questions and presenters’ answers.